conan-io/conan-io.github.io/_posts/2023-07-18-introduction-to-game-dev-with-sdl2.markdown

 SDL2, or [Simple DirectMedia Layer 2.0](https://wiki.libsdl.org/SDL2/FrontPage), is a library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware.
 It's cross-platform and mobile-friendly, so there are a lot of options and opportunities to dive deeper into different aspects of developing a game in C++.

 This how-to will walk you through setting up a basic app with keyboard controls, images, and text.
 That's a solid starting point to making a Snake or Pac-Man style game.
-For more advanced games, I'll leave some excellent references for you to continue with once you're set up!.
+For more advanced games, I'll leave some excellent references for you to continue with once you're set up!

 ### Bonus Material